google/pasta/README.md

 functionality may not be perfect.*

 ## Mission
-Enable python source code refactoring through modifying the AST.
+Enable python source code refactoring through AST modifications.

+[TODO: smithnick] Add a couple of examples of user journeys where you would use pasta.

 ## Design Goals